LoyaltyNZ/hoodoo/docs/presenters/base_presenter.md

                 integer :field_two, :default => 42
               end
             end

+            # As above but any keys can be present in the input data.
+The
+            # ':default' option makes no sense for the 'keys' call and its
+            # use is prohibited.

             hash :generic_key_description do
               keys :length => 32 do # Keys must be <=32 chars, values must